 What Kind of Education or Training Will I Need?

 To pursue a career as a PCT, you typically enter a community college or vocational training program that leads to a certificate upon completion.
 Courses in the program generally include applied healthcare topics, such as phlebotomy, first aid and CPR (cardiopulmonary resuscitation).
 You may also be taught disease prevention and basic laboratory procedure, as well as to perform and understand EKGs.
 The certificate program equips you with the skills and know-how for work as an entry-level patient care technician.

 Schools usually only require you to have a high school diploma to apply to a PCT program.
 Additionally, some hospitals may provide training or tuition reimbursement.
 The reimbursement percentage and requirements for the program vary by host care facility.

 Once you complete your PCT training, you may need additional certifications.
 For example, some states may require that you become a certified nursing assistant (CNA).
 These certifications requirements vary, so you'll want to check your state's requirements.
 Employers may have additional requirements or certification needs.
 Even if these certifications aren't required, they may help you in your career.
 Many PCTs use this experience as a stepping-stone toward other healthcare occupations.

 What is the Job Outlook?

-The BLS predicts that the health care industry should generate 3.2 million new jobs, a 22% increase, between 2008 and 2018 (www.bls.gov).
+The BLS predicts that the health care industry should generate a 9% increase, between 2018 and 2028 for nursing assistants and orderlies (www.bls.gov).
 A career in nursing or residential care facilities, which includes PCTs, is expected to have a great job outlook because an increasing elderly population is living longer, due to advances in medicine and technology.